OfficeDev/microsoft-teams-apps-icebreaker/README.md

 ![Icebreaker in action](https://github.com/OfficeDev/microsoft-teams-icebreaker-app/wiki/images/IcebreakerScheduling.gif)

+## What's new

+> **IMPORTANT** If you are using the initial release of Icebreaker, please upgrade to version 2.
+This is especially important of you are using the app in a team with more than 5,000 members.
+The API used to get the team roster in version 1 does not support large teams, has been deprecated, and will no longer work in the future.

+#### Version 2 (March 2021)
+- Update from version 3 of the Bot Framework SDK to the latest version 4
+- Fetch team roster using the paged members API, to avoid failures with large team sizes.
+See the deprecation notice [here](https://developer.microsoft.com/en-us/microsoft-teams/blogs/changes-coming-to-microsoft-teams-bot-apis-for-fetching-team-chat-members/).
+    - If you are using Icebreaker in a large team, remember to review the `MaxPairUpsPerTeam` app service setting.
+- Store secrets and connection strings in Azure Key Vault

 ## Legal notice

 This app template is provided under the [MIT License](https://github.com/OfficeDev/microsoft-teams-icebreaker-app/blob/master/LICENSE) terms.
 In addition to these terms, by using this app template you agree to the following: